-Materials and methods
+Materials and Methods

-Nitrogen trials
+Nitrogen Trials

 This study utilized multiple N rate trials conducted in corn from 2006 - 2008 (62 site-years) at seven Iowa State University Research and Demonstration Farms representing predominant Iowa soils with varying levels of N responsiveness.
 The trials included corn following soybean and continuous corn, and five to seven N rates in increments from 0 to 240 lb N/acre.
 Fertilizer N for all site-years was applied in spring prior to planting as ammonium nitrate broadcast on the soil surface, urea broadcast and incorporated, or urea ammonium nitrate solution surface applied and incorporated.
+The tillage system for all trials was chisel plow after grain harvest in fall, and field cultivation prior to corn planting in spring.
+Plot sizes were 6 or 8 rows with 30-inch spacing by 50 or 65 ft in length.